 The Armstrong International Cultural Foundation is an international humanitarian organization dedicated to serving cultural and educational needs.
 We believe people are unique in our mental, physical and spiritual potential and that all men must be responsible for the needs of others.
 Therefore, we aim to aid human achievement and support humanitarian projects around the world, regardless of race or religion.

-The mission of the Armstrong International Cultural Foundation’s performing arts series is to champion Oklahoma as a world-class center for the arts by bringing monumental cultural experiences to the heartland of America.
+To champion Oklahoma as a world-class center for the arts by bringing monumental cultural experiences to America’s heartland.

-The Armstrong International Cultural Foundation's activities center around cultural enrichment at home in Oklahoma and abroad.
+The Armstrong International Cultural Foundation is a nonprofit humanitarian organization, sponsored by the Philadelphia Church of God, with executive offices on the Herbert W. Armstrong College campus in Edmond, Oklahoma.
+The foundation’s activities center on cultural enrichment at home and abroad.
 Currently, the foundation’s goals are achieved through a series of performing arts concerts in Edmond and archaeological excavations in Israel.